Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/40 - Hashing.md

 | 8     | empty |
 | 9     | empty |

+> [!Note]
-Notice how 2 values, `mahdi` and `asmaa` had the same hash?
-This is called a *collision*, and the technique to use the next available slot (like how we used index 6)
+> Notice how 2 values, `mahdi` and `asmaa` had the same hash?
+This is called a *collision*, and the *collision resolution* technique to use the next available slot (like how we used index 6 above) is called *Linear Probing*.
+> A more detailed explanation of collisions is provided below.

 2. **Hash-Table:** The _array_ that holds the records.
 Denoted by HT.
 3. The position in a hash table is also known as a **slot**.